"""Fast algorithms for the densest subgraph problem"""

 -----

-that subgraph.
-Note that this is different from the standard graph theoretic
+Note that this is different from the standard graph theoretic definition

 reasons.

-commonly refered to as Goldberg's algorithm.
-However, the algorithm is quite
+flow, commonly referred to as Goldberg's algorithm.
+However, the

-However, this is inherently bottlenecked by the maximum flow algorithm.
-For
+inherently bottlenecked by the maximum flow algorithm.
+For example, [2]_

-example, [2]_ notes that Goldberg’s algorithm was not feasible on many large
+notes that Goldberg’s algorithm was not feasible on many large graphs

 Charikar [1]_ described a very simple 1/2-approximation algorithm for DSG

-the nodes as follows.
-The first node $v_1$ is the one with the smallest degree
+ordering of the nodes as follows.
+The first node $v_1$ is the one with

 Boob et al. [2]_ generalized this algorithm into Greedy++, an iterative